CanonicalLtd/maas-docs/en/nodes-commission.md

   previously configured for the machine.
 See [Networking][network-details] for more information.

-- **Retain storage configuratoin**: When enabled, preserves any storage settings previously configured for the machine.
+- **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
 See [Storage][storage-details] for more details.